redhat-developer/service-binding-operator/docs/application-author.md

 The application workload expects binding metadata to be present on the Kubernetes Resources representing the backing service.

-As shown above, you may also directly use a `Configmap` or a `Secret` itsef as a service resource that would be used as a source of binding information.
+As shown above, you may also directly use a `ConfigMap` or a `Secret` itself as a service resource that would be used as a source of binding information.

 # Backing Service providing binding metadata

-If the backing service author has provided binding metadata in the corresponding CRD, then Service Binding acknowleges it and automatically creates a binding secret with the information relevant for binding.
+If the backing service author has provided binding metadata in the corresponding CRD, then Service Binding acknowledges it and automatically creates a binding secret with the information relevant for binding.

 The backing service may provide binding information as
 * Metadata in the CRD as annotations
-* Metadata in the OLM bunde manifest file as Descriptiors
+* Metadata in the OLM bunde manifest file as Descriptors
 * Secret or ConfigMap

 If the backing service provides binding metadata, you may use the resource as is